-Family Educational Rights and Privacy Act of 1974 (FERPA) and Health Insurance Portability and Accountability Act of 1996 (HIPAA) FERPA is a federal law that protects the privacy of education records, including health records, for children with disabilities in programs under IDEA Parts B and C. The law applies to all El programs and schools that receive funds under an applicable program of the U.S. Department of Education.
-Service providers, school districts, and educational agencies billing Medicaid are also subject to HIPAA rules under protected health information provisions.
-Improving Head Start for School Readiness Act of 2009 Head Start and Early Head Start are federal programs that provide comprehensive child development services to economically disadvantaged children ages 0-5 years, including children with disabilities, and their families.
+Family Educational Rights and Privacy Act (FERPA) FERPA is a federal law that protects the privacy of education records, including health records, for children with disabilities in programs under IDEA Parts B and C. The law applies to all El programs and schools that receive funds under an applicable program of the U.S. Department of Education.
+Click Here Improving Head Start for School Readiness Act Head Start and Early Head Start are federal programs that provide comprehensive child development services to economically disadvantaged children ages 0-5 years, including children with disabilities, and their families.
 Early Head Start serves children up to age 3; Head Start serves children ages 3 and 4.
 Occupational therapy may be provided under Head Start requirements or through IDEA.
-Assistive Technology Act of 2004 (Tech Act) The Tech Act promotes access to assistive technology to enable people with disabilities to more fully participate in education, employment, and daily activities.
-Healthy, Hunger-Free Kids Act of 2010 The National School Breakfast and Lunch Programs are required to provide food substitutions and modifications of school meals for students whose disabilities restrict their diets, as determined by their health care provider.
-State education codes and rules In compliance with IDEA Part B, state education codes and rules must include policies and procedures for administration of instruction and for special education.
+Assistive Technology Act (Tech Act) The Tech Act promotes access to assistive technology to enable people with disabilities to more fully participate in education, employment, and daily activities.
+Assistive Technology Act of 2004 - (Sec.
+2) Amends the Assistive Technology Act of 1998 (ATA) to reauthorize and revise ATA programs.
+Healthy, Hunger-Free Kids Act The National School Breakfast and Lunch Programs are required to provide food substitutions and modifications of school meals for students whose disabilities restrict their diets, as determined by their health care provider.
+State education codes and rules.
+In Arkansas, the SPED pieces are at Ark.
+Code Ann.§ 41-101 et seq.
+In compliance with IDEA Part B, state education codes and rules must include policies and procedures for administration of instruction and for special education.
 Local education agencies further define these policies for their specific school communities.

-State Part C El If the state chooses to use federal funds for El services (Part C), it must provide statewide, comprehensive, coordinated, multidisciplinary, interagency El systems with a designated lead agency.
+State Part C EI If the state chooses to use federal funds for El services (Part C), it must provide statewide, comprehensive, coordinated, multidisciplinary, interagency El systems with a designated lead agency.
 The lead agency determines policies and procedures for implementation and monitoring within the state.
 State practice acts and rules (licensure) Practice acts and rules provide stipulations for occupational therapy service delivery, including evaluation, intervention, documentation, and supervision of occupational therapy assistants.
 Ethical and behavioral expectations for professional conduct are often included.